dennyzhang/challenges-chef/README.md

 - Objective: Use chef to deploy one common service for real
 - Requirements:
 ```
-1. Deploy jenkins with customization: one jenkins user, dummy jobs and some plugins
+1. Deploy a standalone jenkins by chef
+2. Chef shall add one jenkins user
+3. Chef shall add a dummy job with slack notification enabled
 ```
 - See more: [Scenario-301](./Scenario-301)
 - TODO